postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-version-control/creating-pull-requests.md

 ## Creating public pull requests

 To create a pull request on a public collection or environment, you must fork the parent element into a public workspace so that the users you ask to [review it](/docs/collaborating-in-postman/using-version-control/reviewing-pull-requests/) have access to it.

+To create a public pull request, do the following:

 1. Begin the pull request process described in [Creating pull requests](#creating-pull-requests).
 A note tells you to move the source element to a public workspace.
 1. Select **Move Collection** or **Move Environment**.